SAP-Learning-Studio-AlexDsouza/ABAP-Cloud-Internal-Early-Numbering/README.md

     CHECK entities_wo_orderid IS NOT INITIAL.

     " *** NUMBER RANGE PATH (always active) ***
-    " PREREQUISITE: Buffering MUST be enabled on object ZNU_RANGE in SNRO.
+    " PREREQUISITE: Buffering MUST be enabled on object ZNU_RANGE in  .
     " Without buffering, cl_numberrange_runtime=>number_get executes
     " UPDATE nriv on the primary DB connection, which violates the RAP " interaction phase contract and causes dump BEHAVIOR_ILLEGAL_STATEMENT.